Center of Excellence Fund

 Portable Telemetry Transport Monitors

-Telemetry is a way of monitoring a patient’s heart while in the hospital that detects irregularities in their heartbeat and helps determine how well their medications are working.
-Because telemetry monitoring must continue when a patient is transported to and from procedures, portable monitors are necessary.
-The Morristown Medical Center Cardiac Catheterization Laboratory (Cath Lab) is in need of two Philips portable telemetry monitors for patient transport between the Cath Lab and Gagnon Cardiovascular Institute inpatient floors.
+Telemetry is an important way of monitoring a patient’s heartbeat while in the hospital.
+These devices are used to watch the pattern of a patient’s heartbeat, identify any issues and indicate how well medications are working.
+The current patient transport process utilizes older telemetry monitors and is often delayed when monitors are unavailable.
+The Morristown Medical Center cardiac catheterization laboratory is in need of portable telemetry monitors for patient transport between the cath lab and Gagnon Cardiovascular Institute inpatient floors.
+Funding will support the purchase of three portable Philips transport monitors.

 Cardiac HCM General Support